-AAU CPH has two assembly points, that should be used during evacuations.
-They are marked by green signs and placed in a short distance from the buildings.

-Be aware, not to block traffic at the assembly points.
+AAU CPH has two assembly points for use during evacuations.
+They are marked by green signs (as pictured) and placed in a short distance from the buildings.
+Be aware not to block traffic at the assembly points.

-Assembly point at building AAt the bike parking in front of A.C.
+Assembly point at building A At the bike parking in front of A.C.
 Meyers Vænge 15.

-Assembly point at building B and CThe parking lot between Frederikskaj 12 og 10B.
+Assembly point at building B and C The parking lot between Frederikskaj 12 og 10B.